How to get NFL Sunday Ticket online: Pricing, where to watch and more

 (Image credit: YouTube)

-Yes, for those who missed the headlines: YouTube TV picked up Sunday Ticket from DirecTV.
-It offers unlimited streams inside your household, and YouTube TV is also bringing condensed game replays in as well.
-And if you have a Google TV, Google is integrating Sunday Ticket right into the homescreen, making it easier than ever to watch.
+YouTube TV is now the home of Sunday Ticket for the second year in a row.
+It offers unlimited streams inside your household and condensed game replays.
+If you have a Google TV, Google even integrates Sunday Ticket right into your homescreen, making it easier than ever to watch.

 NFL Sunday Ticket provides all of the above for a single per-season fee, regardless of what local games are available.
 This is, of course, because NFL Sunday Ticket only shows you out-of-market games.
 For local games, you'll still need to stick to your local channels (subject to blackouts).

-Here's how to get signed up for NFL Sunday Ticket, along with everything else you need to know.
+Here's how to get signed up for NFL Sunday Ticket in 2024, along with everything else you need to know.

 NFL Sunday Ticket TV: Pricing